-\$INF = the apportioned estimated cost, or if the facility has been completed, the indexed actual cost, of providing each of the open space and recreation infrastructure items required to meet the development of the Goulburn Mulwaree LGA (refer works schedule in Appendix B).
+\$INF = the apportioned estimated cost, or if the facility has been completed, the indexed actual cost, of providing each of the open space and recreation infrastructure items

 D = The expected residential development at the end of this plan for each appropriate catchment (i.e. dwellings / lots).